 Who needs hyaluronic acid?

-Everyone!
+"Hyaluronic acid is a must-have in your moisturizer, regardless of your skin type, because it’s the ultimate hydrator,” say Dr. Henry.
+Every skin type would look its most youthful, plump, and radiant with an optimized moisture barrier.
 Your moisture barrier can be compromised daily by environmental factors like indoor heating, sun exposure, dehydration, pollution, and dirt.
 Additionally, your body naturally loses about one pint of water a day, which can affect your skin’s level of hydration, especially if you fall into the 75% of Americans who are chronically dehydrated.
-But hyaluronic acid isn’t just for dry skin, and it isn’t just for winter either.
-Every skin type would look its most youthful, plump, and radiant with an optimized moisture barrier.
 Also keep in mind that your ability to retain water and naturally produce hyaluronic acid declines as you age, which can exacerbate increased dryness, fine lines, wrinkles, and sagging.
 (Babies have such soft, plump skin because they have a ton of hyaluronic acid in their cute, pinchable bodies.)

 Bottom line: Make sure hyaluronic acid is part of your skin care regimen.

 Hyaluronic acid is a key ingredient in many moisturizers and serums and should be used day and night.
 But don’t be scared that this type of intense hydration has to come in a thick cream.
 Case in point: Moisture Surge 72-Hour Auto-Replenishing Hydrator, which has a lightweight gel texture.
 This serum-in-a-jar actually has two types of hyaluronic acid—one that works immediately on the uppermost layers of your skin, and another variant that penetrates deeper.
+“The formula features different sizes of hyaluronic acid, so that some are able to penetrate and hydrate deeper into the skin while others plump the surface of the skin,” explains Dr. Henry.
 Use it daily for immediate and long-lasting hydration, or tap it over makeup for a midday shot of extra moisture.
-Another hyaluronic acid superstar: Smart Broad Spectrum SPF 15 Custom-Repair Moisturizer, which is not only loaded with it, but it also helps reduce the 4 major signs of aging with its powerful blend of peptides, proteins, and antioxidants.
+Another hyaluronic acid superstar: Smart Broad Spectrum SPF 15 Custom-Repair Moisturizer, which is not only loaded with it, but it also helps reduce the four major signs of aging with its powerful blend of peptides, proteins, and antioxidants.

 Images: Darrin Haddad